gatling/gatling/src/docs/content/reference/install/cloud/private-locations/private-packages/index.md

 - **directory**: The directory where the simulations will be stored.
 - **location.download-base-url**: The access URL for the control-plane.
 This URL will be provided to the load-generators so that they can download your simulations.

+## Configure private packages with Terraform (AWS S3-only)

+Gatling provides Terraform modules to set up AWS infrastructure for Private Locations with Private Packages.
+There are three required modules for a successful setup:

+- specify the load generator location(s),
+- specify the private package,
+- deploy the control plane.

+To use the Terraform module, visit our dedicated [GitHub repository](https://github.com/gatling/gatling-enterprise-control-plane-deployment).

 ## Usage

-After configuration, restart your control plane to start the server.
+After configuration, restart the control plane to start the server.

 ### Creating a private package